Kiran-Rao/kiran-rao.github.io/docs/_posts/2021-11-17-perfect-shirt.md

 ### Material Type

 Material is the first and most important part of a shirt.
 The fabric makes a huge difference in how the shirt feels.

-Cotton is your typical t-shirt material.
+- Cotton is your typical t-shirt material.
 Looks like a shirt.
 Feels like a shirt.
 But, it tends to shrink in the dryer.
 Once it gets wet, it holds onto moisture.
-Polyester solves these shortcomings, but has its own.
+- Polyester solves these shortcomings, but has its own.
 It's commonly used for sports appearal because it handles moisture well.
 However, it looks and feels like a gym shirt.
 Unfortunately, gym shirts are not fashionable, despite what 10 year old me thought.
+- Elastane, sometimes called Spandex/Rayon/Lycra, is a stretchy material mostly used in compression gym gear.
+It's wrinkle resistant and very stretchy.

 ### Material Weight